andfanilo/vagrant-spark-zeppelin/README.md

 #### 2. First steps with Git

-You are going to create your first branch, commit a

-l message on this README, merge it back to your master branch and push your work back into your Github repo.
+You are going to create your first branch, commit a personal message on this README, merge it back to your master branch and push your work back into your Github repo.

 Don't forget to work in the project you just cloned: `$ cd vagrant-spark-zeppelin`.